m0hamdan/Dog_Breed_Identification_App/README.md

 ### Content <a name="files"></a>
-1. model directory:
+1. dog_app.ipynb
-        - model_Resnet50_final.h5: A saved model that contains the model architecture and weight, created using the code in the jupyter notebook
+        - A jupyter notebook file that contains the god breed identification algorithm, here will find the source code of the algorithms
-2. static
+2. model directory:
-        - containes static images
+        - model_Resnet50_final.h5: The saved model that contains the model architecture and weight, created using the code in the jupyter notebook
-3. templates
+3. static
-        - the html templates (master.html and predict.html)
+        - contains static images used by the Flask web app
-4. dog_app.ipynb
+4. templates
-        - A jupyter notebook file that contains the god breed identification algorithm
+        - the html templates used for the Flask web application(master.html and predict.html)
 5. helper.py
         - A python file contains the dog or human identification algorithm, it loads the saved model from the model folder
 6. app.py